 Of the 524 soil samples, 500 samples were analyzed only using CTC medium, and 24 samples were concomitantly analyzed using three forms of isolation (Galleria-bait, Tenebrio-bait, and the selective CTC culture medium), so the relative efficiency of these methods could be evaluated.
 A total of 51 EPF strains were isolated from 524 samples (41 Metarhizium spp. and 10 Beauveria spp.)
 (Figure 1).
 Micromorphological characteristics of some isolates are shown in Figure 2.
 All fungal strains were isolated from grassland or cropland (Supplementary Table 1).
 The results revealed that Metarhizium spp. is more prevalent than Beauveria spp.
 (Supplementary Table 1).
-Nine of the Metarhizium isolates (LCM S01 to LCM S09) were molecularly identified using the ef1-a (eukaryotic translation elongation factor 1-alpha) gene2.
-Seven isolates, LCM S01-LCM S06 and LCM S08, were identified as Metarhizium anisopliae sensu stricto while the two isolates, LCM S07 and LCM S09, were identified as Metarhizium pingshaense2.
+Nine of the Metarhizium isolates (LCM S01 to LCM S09) were molecularly identified using the ef1-a (eukaryotic translation elongation factor 1-alpha) gene21.
+Seven isolates, LCM S01-LCM S06 and LCM S08, were identified as Metarhizium anisopliae sensu stricto while the two isolates, LCM S07 and LCM S09, were identified as Metarhizium pingshaense21.

 The occurrence of EPF (% of positive EPF samples) in the 24 soil samples studied using the three different methods of isolation is shown in Table 1.
 Recovery rates of EPF were analyzed by chi-square test.
 As shown in Table 1, Galleria bait proved to be more efficient in the isolation of EPF (91.7% (22/24) of positive samples) followed by T. molitor bait (62.5% (15/24) of EPF positive samples) and CTC medium (41.7% (14/24) of EPF positive samples).
-These 24 soil samples showed no recovery of Beauveria spp.
+These 24 soil samples showed no recovery of Beauveria spp., only Metarhizium spp.

 FIGURE AND TABLE LEGENDS